California State Route 71: Route description

+Route 71 is defined in section 371 of the California Streets and Highways Code, and that the highway is "from Route 57 to Route 91 via Pomona and Chino Hills".

 Beginning at its southern terminus, SR 91 in Corona, SR 71 is an expressway for a half-mile when it intersects with Pomona Rincon Road.
 After this intersection, SR 71 becomes a freeway up to Rio Rancho Road in Pomona.
 Construction is ongoing on the segment between Rio Rancho Road and Mission Boulevard in Pomona to upgrade it from an expressway to freeway.
 The route then resumes as a short freeway at Mission Boulevard for about a mile until it meets at the Kellogg Interchange in San Dimas, where it terminates at I-10 and SR 57 (previously, it was an expressway between Mission Boulevard and its northern terminus, but this segment was upgraded to a freeway in 2012).

 The section of the highway between Corona and Chino is notorious for thick winter fogs at dawn and dusk, resulting in many automobile collisions when drivers fail to slow down due to reduced visibility.
 Residents of Los Serranos (now Chino Hills) recall being awakened by sounds of crinkling bumpers, fenders, and headlights.

 As SR 71 serves as an important northwest-southeast corridor between the cities in the Pomona and San Gabriel valleys (eastern Los Angeles County) and the cities of western Riverside County, it is heavily traveled.
 It is used as an alternative to SR 57 (the Orange Freeway) situated to the west and I-15 (the Ontario Freeway) located to the east.

 When the route runs through Chino Hills and Chino, there is a high-occupancy vehicle lane available for use; however, this carpool lane ends when the route enters Riverside County (to the south) and Los Angeles County (to the north).
 The route is a four-lane highway between SR 91 and Central Avenue (excluding HOV lanes), a six-lane highway (excluding HOV lanes) from Central Avenue to SR 60, and again a four-lane highway from SR 60 to I-10/SR 57.

 SR 71 is part of the California Freeway and Expressway System, and is part of the National Highway System.